intel/llvm/sycl/doc/design/DeviceAspectTraitDesign.md

-When compiling a SYCL program, where $[t1, t2, \ldots, tn]$ are the $n$ targets specified in `-fsycl-targets` including any targets implicitly added by the driver, the driver defines the following macros:
+When compiling a SYCL program, where $[t1, t2, \ldots, tn]$ are the $n$ targets specified in `-fsycl-targets` including any targets implicitly added by the driver, the driver defines the following macros in both host and device compilation invocations:
 * `__SYCL_ALL_DEVICES_HAVE_`$i$`__` as `1` for all $i$ in
 ${\bigcap}^n_{k=1} A^{all}_{tk}$.
 * `__SYCL_ANY_DEVICE_HAS_ANY_ASPECT__` as `1` if